niemopen/cmftool/README.md

 ## Quick start

 After a build, the directory "build/install/cmftool" contains a working installation.
 Put "build/install/cmftool/bin" in your PATH and cmftool will run from the command line.

 The release ZIP file has all the scripts, resources, and libraries, without the source code.
 You could use that instead.

-Run "cmftool x2m Foo.xsd > Foo.cmf" to generate CMF model from XSD.
+Run "cmftool x2m foo.xsd" to generate CMF model (foo.cmf) from XSD.
-Run "cmftool m2x -o /tmp/xsd Foo.cmf" to generate XSD from CMF.
+Run "cmftool m2xsrc -o tmp foo.cmf" to generate XSD from CMF.
 Run "cmftool help" for a list of commands.

 ## Examples

 There is an "examples" directory, with... examples.
+But they are still NIEM 5 based.

 ## Testing